abstratt/cloudfier/README.md

 Plugin that exposes the functionality of a Cloudfier server to a Maven build.

+### TextUML

+The core model compilation functionality using TextUML as front-end notation.

 ## Building

 You need to have Maven 3, Java 8 and Postgres 9 installed.
 You also need a database named "cloudfier" accessible to a user named "cloudfier" with no password.
 You can build and run the tests the usual way: